 Identify Your Needs

-The first step in selecting the right air filter is to understand your specific air quality needs.
-Are you looking to reduce allergens, odors, or general air pollution?
+The first and most important step in selecting an air filter is to identify your specific air quality concerns.
+Are you trying to reduce allergens, neutralize odors, or manage chemical pollutants?
+Understanding what you need ensures you select the most effective filter type for your situation.

 Understand Different Filter Types